A Homeland Security Degree with a Public Health Preparedness Option

 Online Graduate Certificates

-Penn State offers online graduate certificates in homeland security, including the Hospital and Health System Preparedness Graduate Certificate and the Public Health Preparedness Graduate Certificate.
-The 12 credits you earn in the certificate may be applied toward the Master's in Homeland Security Public Health Preparedness option.
+Penn State offers online graduate certificates in homeland security, including the Graduate Certificate in Hospital and Health System Preparedness and the Graduate Certificate in Public Health Preparedness.
+The 12 credits you earn in the certificate may be applied toward the Master's in Homeland Security - Public Health Preparedness option.

 Who Should Apply?

 The iMPS in homeland security degree - public health preparedness option is open to candidates who hold a bachelor’s degree.
 The degree is ideal for federal, state, and local emergency management officials; public health practitioners; health care providers; hospital administrators and managers; and first responders.